omarzq/AlexaAndroidFactSkill/README.md

 # AlexaAndroidFactSkill
-Android fact skill for Amazon's Alexa
+Android fact skill for Amazon's Alexa.

 Gives random facts about the Android OS

 Currently waiting for certification from Amazon, link will be posted soon